kriptolix/Poliedros/README.md

 # Poliedros

-Polyhedrons is a multi-type dice roller.
+Poliedros is a multi-type dice roller.
 Standard mode allows you to make quick rolls using just the mouse, while command mode allows for more complex rolls and combinations.

 ![image](data/screenshots/dark-basic-sidebar.png)